brokelyn/whatTimeIsIt-telegram-bot/README.md

 The member with the most points at the end of the year wins the game.

 It is legal to post any other time to the group.
-If you post the wrong time as example `1337` at 13:38 you get kicked out of the group until the next day.
+If you post the wrong time as example `1337` at 13:38 you get kicked out of the group until next day.

 # Messenger Bot